azarSarikhani/azarSarikhani/README.md

 bachelor graduate
 currently working as a
 devops engineer trainee in
 Danfoss Drives.
-I have studied and graduated from software engineering from Hive Helsinki.
+I have studied and graduated in software engineering from Hive Helsinki.
 Having strong
 Devops mindset, I am
 proficient in Git, seasoned